 Hey Readers!
 It’s been a busy, crazy couple of weeks for me and mine.
 Late deep cleaning of the house, multiple new room-mates – including a beautiful doggy, and new installments at my day job.
 It’s been an adjustment, but we’re muddling through.

 Speaking of adjustments, one thing that I recall from my early years of felon-hood – is that feeling of hopelessness.
 Well, hopelessness and a lot of anger, but we’ll focus on the sad and lost bit today.
+The bit that needed to find hope in life again after my felony conviction.

 I’m here today to let you know that even with a felony record, you can still have a good, normal life.
 I’ve been expanding my network recently, and I’ve met a few really awesome people that have overcome their conviction based obstacles.
 I’ve also met some people that were still very upset with the limitations they perceived as a felon.
 I want to help reduce the stress that comes with this ‘social brand’ ( the whole – we might as well have a giant red F on our shirts – kind of idea).